AlexMapley/react_playground/README.md

 # react_playground
-Number of smaller react tutorials compiled into one repository
+Number of smaller react projects compiled into one repository

+## Docker
+Similar to https://github.com/AlexMapley/workstation, we will build a seperate linux environment via docker to run through most of our work.